 Section 4.
-That Council hereby finds and determines that all Special Assessments levied hereby shall be certified by the Clerk of Council or other appropriate City official to the by a separate ordinance.
+That Council hereby finds and determines that all Special Assessments levied hereby shall be certified by the Clerk of Council or other appropriate City official to the

 Hamilton County Auditor as provided by law, to be placed by him or her on the tax duplicate and collected as other taxes are collected.